BrandonWelsh/Project-3/README.md

 ## Team Member Responsibilities
 Brandon Welsh: Performed research on the image recognition portion of the project before pivoting that over to developing the model pipeline code contained in SentimentModelNEW.ipynb.
 Much of my effort was dedicated towards getting the tweet data we had found tokenized and prepared for use in a model selection pipeline.
+Before that, a bulk of my time was spent researching image recognition before determining it would be far out of scope for our project, soon pivoting to developing a transformer trained on the tweet data.
+This transformer was soon deemed overkill, and so we again pivoted over to utilizing a classifier model selection pipeline utilized in Joe and Omar's project 2.
+This model selection pipeline finally ended up going into the final project.
 I also spent a lot of time debugging issues with the SentimentModelNEW until it could finally be used to select an optimal prediction model for use alongside the HuggingFace sentiment analysis Transformer in the Streamlit.

 Joe Timmons: Preso outline & design.
 Readme to Preso Content Reconciliation.